JordiBart/easymodel/README.md

 # easymodel
 Public repository for EasyModel (kinetic modeling of biological systems)

-Project is written in Java EE for Eclipse IDE
+Project is written in Java EE using Eclipse IDE

 HOW TO IMPORT PROJECT INTO ECLIPSE